 It’s the mountains around that offer the pleasure of picturesque vibes.
-It’s the people that live for the beach, in Rio more than anywhere in the world.
+It’s the people that live on the beach, in Rio more than anywhere in the world.
 New Year’s Eve at Copacabana is even one of the most famed places to visit during this time of the year.
-After the Rio carnival, its beaches describe the essence that belongs to Rio.
+After, Rio carnival, its beaches describe the essence that belongs to Rio.

 In the heart of Rio de Janeiro, this is the beach where urban and wild go hand in hand.
 Copacabana is on the itinerary of every person that visits Rio for a reason.

-The best entertainment in Rio finds the place at Copacabana, where spontaneous parties take the rule.
-The most famous Brazilian alcoholic drink, the Caipirinha leads the choice here.
-After the sunset Copacabana covers the panorama of social activities, even the concerts.
+The best entertainment in Rio finds place at Copacabana, where spontaneous parties are the rule.
+The most famous Brazilian alcoholic drink, the Caipirinha, leads the choice here.
+After sunset, Copacabana covers the panorama of social activities, even the concerts.

 More peaceful than Copacabana but still pretty urban, Ipanema is praised in the song Girl from Ipanema.
 Long white sand lies on the threshold on the artistically decorated promenade, particularly its pavement.

-This is the place to feel the local vibe but also the touch from one of the richest neighbourhoods in Rio.
+This is the place to feel the local vibe but also the touch of one of the richest neighbourhoods in Rio.
 Ipanema frames the colourful labyrinth of art galleries, theatres and clubs.